CiscoDevNet/WASTC2024-vFDW/3-Wednesday/NETCONF-and-RESTCONF/README.md

 python 3create_interface.py
 ```

-If it was successful, you'll see an output of *Interface Loopback101 created successfully."
-However, you may receive an error showing the interface already exists.
+If it was successful, you'll see an output of *Interface Loopback101 created successfully.*

+- However, you may receive an error showing the interface already exists.

 ```
 Failed to create interface.
 Status code: 409